DrCoconuttt/UniversityCourseHelper/README.md

 # UniversityCourseHelper

 ## Live Demo
-Note it may take a minute to load the database contents
+Note it may take a minute to load the database contents, this is because Render needs time to spin up when using the free version.

 https://university-course-helper.netlify.app/